camunda/camunda-docs-manual/content/reference/dmn11/decision-table/input.md

 input clause defines the id, label, expression and type of a decision table input.

-A input clause is represented by an `input` element inside a `decisionTable` XML element.
+An input clause is represented by an `input` element inside a `decisionTable` XML element.

 ```xml